-Students in the joint-degree program in social work obtain the M.S.W. (master of social work) and the M.A. or M.S. in planning.
+Students in the combined graduate-to-graduate program in social work obtain the M.S.W. (master of social work) and the M.S. in planning.
 These students generally pursue a human-services-planning concentration.

-Graduates of this joint program find careers as human-services planners for local planning agencies, nonprofit social service agencies, and state governments.
+Graduates of this combined degree program find careers as human-services planners for local planning agencies, nonprofit social service agencies, and state governments.
 The combined degree improves the graduate's qualifications for positions of responsibility in human services or social-services planning and administration.

 Students will be expected to meet the admission requirements of the respective programs, take the requisite admission exams and provide appropriate admission materials.
 The two programs will make admission decisions independently.
 Students may begin each program in advance of the other or begin the two programs concurrently.
 All requirements for each degree must be satisfied separately, which includes passing the final examination for each program.